cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 All these blocks consist of individual elements, which are identified by an index.

-Values written to the elements of these blocks are available to all processors that obtain a link to the block (with possible exception to team rules), and can be used to communicate between processors.
+Values written to the elements of these blocks are available to all processors that have a reference to the block (with possible exception to team rules) and can be used to communicate between processors.
 Once written, the values remain in the memory block until the block is destroyed.

 Only numeric values are supported by memory block elements.
 When the program attempts to write a non-numeric value to an element, the value actually written is 0 (for `null`) or 1 (for all other non-null objects).